-FSU's Office of Information Technology regularly holds workshops on Canvas and PAWS (FSU's course and student management systems respectively.)
-Faculty may also request individual training sessions.
-All new faculty are required to complete modules to ensure their proficiency with these software applications.
+FSU's Office of Information Technology regularly holds workshops on Canvas and PAWS (FSU's course and student management systems, respectively.)
+Faculty may c) Evidenced-based best practices for distance education, if distance education is offered

 Technology support and information is an ongoing theme with tips for online learning and engaging students in a virtual environment.
 FSU's Center for Teaching Excellence provides regular training in evidence-based best practices and also hosts an annual regional conference on teaching and learning.
-In addition, FSU offers regular professional development courses and workshops in instruction and assessment, and the office of Instructional Design and Technology provides training and support for the university's learning management system - Canvas.
+In addition, FSU offers regular professional development courses and workshops in instruction and assessment, and the office of Instructional Design and Technology provides training and support for the university's learning management system. - Canvas.

-- J. Adequacy of Library Resources (as outlined in COMAR 13B.02.03.12). - 1.
-Describe the library resources available and/or the measures to be taken to ensure resources are adequate to support the proposed program.
+J. Adequacy of Library Resources (as outlined in COMAR 13B.02.03.12).

+1. Describe the library resources available and/or the measures to be taken to ensure resources are adequate to support the proposed program.